alizainaslam/alizainaslam/README.md

 ![GitHub](https://img.shields.io/badge/Github-%23181717?style=flat-square&logo=Github&logoColor=white)

 I specializing in creating responsive and user-friendly web applications.
-I’m self-taught and have love for problem-solving through code.
+I love problem-solving through code.
 With hands-on experience in web development, I continuously strive to improve and build impactful web solutions.

 I’m currently open to new opportunities (remote or freelance) where I can contribute my skills to exciting frontend development projects.
 Feel free to reach out if you'd like to collaborate!